Install the Android SDK

 pxpCheckout?.let { checkout ->

-// Create and customise components
+// Create components after SDK is initialised

 cardNumberComponent = checkout.createComponent(

-ComponentType.CARD_NUMBER,
+type = ComponentType.CARD_NUMBER,

-CardNumberComponentConfig(isRequired = true)
+config = CardNumberComponentConfig(isRequired = true)

 )